 1 This is a seminar in the etymological sense of a ‘breeding ground’.
 A “special group-study class for advanced students pursuing real research.”
 The participants will all be learning together.
 With any luck we will have a number of guest speakers/participants: some will give short presentations and some will primarily be part of the discussion for that week.
 However, any answers the group reaches will be emergent.
 We are not here to learn an existing worldview.

 The seminar is for people who are serious about understanding where progress comes from.
-It runs for 13 weeks from the 25th of January until the 27th of April 2025 with two break weeks and a retreat at the end.
+It runs for 13 weeks from the 25th of January until the 27th of April 2025 with two break weeks.
 Sessions meet online once a week at 1pm EST on Saturday.
 Each session has 150 - 200 pages of associated reading.
 All readings will be linked to and there are no required books.
 Though, many excerpts come from books worth reading in their entirety.

 There are also 4 optional response papers with a maximum length of 500 words.
 These are due end of day on Friday EST. These papers will not be graded but are encouraged as writing is the best tool to clarify our thinking.
 The papers will be distributed to the group early Saturday and are recommended as part of the reading for that week.

-The cost of the seminar is $2450 USD.
-This covers the seminars, reading materials, and tooling as well as accommodations and food for the retreat.
+The cost of the seminar is $400 USD.
+This covers the seminars, reading materials, and tooling.
 If you want to attend but are currently a student or can’t afford this please reach out.
 We have scholarships available.

 To be clear, the time commitment for this seminar is significant.
 By analogy it is similar to a difficult undergraduate course.
 That means 6 to 8 hours of reading each week alongside 2 hours of meeting.
 Not including time spent on response papers.
 Please consider carefully before applying.
 However there are no prerequisites.
 As long as this kind of serious study of progress, with others who will be equally dedicated, excites you then I encourage you to apply!